-I am now 6 months into starting my own company.
-I left a great job at a great company (iHeartRadio) to go out on my own in July.
+I am now almost two years into starting my own company.
+I left a great job at a great company (iHeartRadio) to go out on my own in July of 2019.
 I did it because having spent the last 12 years in the podcasting world, I knew I had more to offer than most companies who are just starting.
 Let’s be honest, there are a lot of “podcast experts” out there who haven’t spent even a year in our industry.
 In those six months, I have lost my co-founder, made pivots in my business plan and in general figured out that this is a lot harder than I thought...but I love it.
 Since being on the start-up team at Stitcher I have found that I seem to enjoy the self-torture of startup life and in the words of my friend and entrepreneur John Roa, “If it was easy, everyone would do it.”

 That being said, I have gotten to see and give some guidance to some folks who have entered the space unprepared.
 I thought it would be a good idea to share with you the things I see that they and I have done wrong.
 So, I present to you, 5 things to avoid when starting a podcast company.